 Since I have made so many different Christmas ornaments over the years, that means you can find lots of handmade ornament tutorials!
 Like these Beaded Star Ornaments, these M&M Candy Christmas Ornaments, and these Book Page Christmas Ornaments.

-Be sure to look around the blog for more Christmas Ornament ideas!
+Be sure to look around the blog for more Christmas Ornament Ideas!

 Where to Buy Arabesque Tiles:

-You will be able to find the arabesque-shaped tile and just about tile, flooring, or home improvement store.
+You will be able to find arabesque-shaped tile and just about tile, flooring, or home improvement store.

 But, not all arabesque shapes are the same.

-What Size does the SVG work with?
+What size does the SVG work with?

-Download the Free SVG Here:
+Grab the Free SVG Cut Files Here:

 Cut the File in Cricut Design Space: